lixilinx/FilterbanksBestPractices/README.md

 I gradually increase filter length until overshoot, i.e., bumpy mainlobe, arises.
 Another strategy is to start from a large filter length, and then gradually increase lambda to damp the overshoot if there is.

 Setting symmetry=[0;0;0] releases all the design freedoms, and typically finds solutions with much lower aliasing (around 20 dB lower sidelobes in this example!).
-Lowering aliasing benefits certain applications like low, high or band pass filtering (LPF/HPF/BPF), sample-rate conversion (SRC), etc. However, symmetric design has better numerical properties and better fits other tasks like AEC.
+Lowering aliasing benefits certain applications like low, high or band pass filtering (LPF/HPF/BPF), sample-rate conversion (SRC), etc. However, symmetric design has nicer numerical properties and better fits other tasks like AEC.

 <img src="https://github.com/lixilinx/Best-practices-for-filterbanks/blob/main/low_latency_design_for_aec.svg" width="400" />

 ### Designs with lower aliasing do not necessarily performs better for tasks like AEC

 Lower aliasing is a necessary, but not sufficient, condition for better AEC performance.
 [This script](https://github.com/lixilinx/PracticalFilterbanks/blob/main/impulse_in_the_frequency_domain.m) shows what a naive time domain impulse looks like in the frequency domain.
-Subband domain filters using designs with low aliasing but long prototype filters will need many taps to fit even simple time domain filters, causing slow convergence and high misadjustment.
+Intuitively, subband domain filters using designs with low aliasing but long prototype filters will need many taps to fit even simple time domain filters, causing slow convergence and high misadjustment.
 Symmetric and compact designs have better numerical condition number and are thus preferred.
 Nevertheless, aliasing alone is a good performance index for applications like LPF, HPF, BPF, SRC, etc.

 <img src="https://github.com/lixilinx/Best-practices-for-filterbanks/blob/main/impulse_in_the_frequency_domain.svg" width="400" />

 ### Squeezing synthesis filter does not help low latency filterbank design

 Many manually designed low latency filterbanks have long and refined filters for analysis, and short and coarse filters for synthesis.
 Such a practice may not yield balanced and efficient designs as the analysis filters mainly focus on old samples, not the recent samples that are to be decomposed and re-synthesized.
-The math is the same.
+Anyway, our time-frequency analysis cannot break the [uncertainty principle](https://en.wikipedia.org/wiki/Uncertainty_principle) The math is still the same.
 [This script](https://github.com/lixilinx/PracticalFilterbanks/blob/main/very_low_latency_design_for_hearing_aid.m) generates the following extremely low latency design suitable for applications like hearing aid.
 Note that since the oversampling ratio is high, I have halved the default mainlobe width by setting the cutoff frequency to pi/B/2 to sharpen the frequency resolution.

 <img src="https://github.com/lixilinx/Best-practices-for-filterbanks/blob/main/very_low_latency_design_for_hearing_aid.svg" width="400" />